DCB Bank: Awards

 DCB Bank was the runner-up Best Small Bank in India recognised by Businessworld Magna Awards 2018.
 It was also rated as the Best Small Bank in India by BusinessWorld Magna Awards 2017.
 The Bank was conferred the Good Corporate Citizen Award 2017–18 by the Bombay Chamber of Commerce & Industry.
 This was in recognition of the activities actively promoted by the Bank for sustainability and climate change mitigation across India.
 DCB Bank has been awarded the "Excellent Services of the Year" award by ASSOCHAM, in the 8th MSMEs Excellence Awards March 2022.
 It has also won the Best CSR Impact Award in UBS FORUMS 2022 for its work in Banki, Cuttack, Orissa for its Livelihood Improvement Project through Integrated Watershed Management.
 It has achieved the prestigious Great Place to Work Certification for 2022-2023 which identifies and recognizes Great Workplace Cultures.

+Financials

+In July 2026, DCB Bank reported its Q1 FY27 financial results, delivering a net profit of ₹213 crore, backed by 17.1% growth in advances and a 20.1%rise in total deposits.